aredn/documentation/arednHow-toGuides/devtools.rst

 * Node name
 * API version
 * Latitude, longitude, and grid square (if available)
-* *Node Details* section containing the firmware manufacturer and version, the radio model and board ID, and the node description text (if any)
+* *Node Details* section containing the firmware manufacturer and version, the radio model and board ID, WAN sharing status, and the node description text (if any)
 * *Sysinfo* section containing node uptime and load averages for the last one, five, and fifteen minutes
 * *Interfaces* section containing the name, MAC address, and IP address (if any) assigned to each of the node's network interfaces
 * *Mesh RF* section containing the SSID, channel, center frequency, channel width, and status of the mesh radio